junctiontransistorselffertilisation783/phoenix-downloader/README.md

 - For a normal video URL, the app loads video metadata and available qualities.
 - For a playlist URL, the app loads playlist entries and lets you choose full playlist, current video, or a custom range.
 - For a mixed `watch?v=...&list=...` URL, the app opens playlist mode and selects the current video by default.
-- If YouTube asks for bot verification, the app retries metadata loading with browser cookies when available.
+- For content you are authorized to access, the app can retry metadata loading with an existing browser session when authentication is required.
 - Subtitle failures such as HTTP 429 are treated as optional; the video can still finish successfully.
 - If a merge or conversion fails, check that FFmpeg is installed and available in `PATH`.

+## Responsible Use

+Phoenix Downloader is intended for content you own, content you have permission to download, or content where downloading is allowed by the service, license, or applicable law.
+The repository does not include downloaded media.

 ## Known Limitations